CertifaiAI/CertifAI-Knowledge-Base/README.md

 There are four columns in each project.
 Please place them at the right column.
 -  **to do**

-   The issue that needed to be solved will be put here.
+   The issue that needed to be solved will be putting under this column.
 -  **in progress**

-   Issue with solution is still under preparation will be put here.
+   Issue with solution is still under preparation will be putting under this column.
 -  **under revision**

-   Solution prepared that requires review / revision will be put here. **Tag** the senior engineers you would like them to review your solution.
+   Solution prepared that requires review / revision will be puttting under this column. **Tag** the senior engineers you would like them to review your solution.
 -  **solved (reviewed)**

-   Solution upon approved will be put here.
+   Solution upon approved will be putting under this column.

 **How to move project from one column to another**
 ![](metadata/0.gif)